weaviate/typescript-client/CONTRIBUTE.md

-### Thanks for looking into contributing to Weaviate JavaScript client!
+### Thanks for looking into contributing to Weaviate TypeScript client!
 Contributing works pretty easy.
 You can do a pull request or you can commit if you are part of a Weaviate team.

 ### Code of Conduct